Fredesti/Proj1_ML_FS_VF/README.md

 Description: Includes Implementation and fitting of polynomials to Franke function with Lasso method

+Filename: Git_Proj1_OLS_terrain
+Description: Includes Implementation and fitting of polynomials to terrain data with OLS method

 Filename: Git_Proj1_Ridge_terrain
 Description: Includes Implementation and fitting of polynomials to terrain data with Ridge method